Naughty-Gamer/Fancy-Snake/README.md

 # Fancy Snake

-Fancy Snake is a 2D snake game in which users control a snake character using the keyboard, moving in 4 directions: up,down,left and right.
+Fancy Snake is a 2D snake game in which users control a snake character using the keyboard, moving in 4 directions: up,down,left and right!

 The objective is to be the biggest snake with the most collected fruit points, which can be collected from the ground.
 They can go all over the map and try to compete with different players.